About the University

 Our faculty and students are pioneers, discoverers, teachers, scholars, and change agents.
 We ask tough questions, engage the world around us, and pursue knowledge with rigor because we believe in the transformative power of ideas.

 Our undergraduate program is known for its emphasis on critical thinking and broad interdisciplinary exposure to the full range of intellectual discovery.
 Our College classrooms have a reputation for being hotbeds of exhilarating discourse.
 Discussions that start in the classroom often move to the lunch table, to the residences, and into the community.
-A Chicago education is a life-changing experience.
+A UChicago education is a life-changing experience.

 Creating New Disciplines

 As the nation’s celebrated teacher of teachers, we place particular emphasis at the graduate level on the training of students for careers in academia and research.
 Committed to scholarship of the highest order, our faculty has made major contributions to existing bodies of knowledge and to the creation of new fields of study.
-Chicago scholars seek to break down artificial disciplinary barriers and frequently explore research and coursework outside their selected fields.
+UChicago scholars seek to break down artificial disciplinary barriers and frequently explore research and coursework outside their selected fields.
 We have long thrived in an atmosphere of free and open inquiry, which has led to classic studies of literary criticism and urban sociology, the development of ecology, and the study of religions as an academic field.